 Bridging traditional barriers to capitalize on new opportunities

-Rising medical costs and changing competition are driving a need to control premiums and find new ways of delivering care.
-This demands the creation of efficient networks populated by engaged providers—a challenge all its own, as payers work to shift less-than-positive provider views about payers.
+With the rise of medical costs and changes in competition, professionals are forced to control premiums and find new ways to deliver care.
+This demands efficient networks populated by engaged providers—a challenge all its own, as payers work to shift their less-than-positive reputation among providers.

-We’ve proven that physicians and payers can beneficially co-exist and develop collaborative relationships that help both groups thrive.
-To foster those relationships, Continuum Health’s staff work directly with payers to teach them how to more effectively engage with and educate their providers on how to succeed and improve in a range of diverse payment models.
+At our healthcare management group, we’ve proven that physicians and payers can beneficially co-exist and develop collaborative relationships that help both groups thrive.
+To foster those relationships, Continuum Health’s staff work directly with payers.
+We teach them how to effectively engage with their providers and educate them on how to succeed and improve in a range of diverse payment models.

 We help our payer clients achieve their goals by:

 - Enrolling independent physicians and other provider partners into payer programs and networks

 - Accelerating the adoption of new payment models

 - Identifying clinical gaps, reducing duplication, and focusing on the highest utilizers of care to reduce the total cost of care

 - Identifying and enhancing the capabilities of low-cost, high-quality, engaged providers

 Continuum Health bridges the historical gap between payers and providers to foster more collaborative and more effective partnerships.
 For example, our healthcare management group recently helped one of our payer clients excel in a shared savings program—one in which the payer and providers worked together seamlessly as one team to maximize care.

 A Payer-Provider Collaboration Powered by Continuum’s Integrated Care Solutions